 Trafficking in persons is a crime that violates human rights, destroys lives and affects every country in the world.
-While numbers of estimated victims of trafficking worldwide vary, they are reported as being in the millions and, given unstable political and economic situation in the region, they are on the rise.
+Due to regional political instability, conflict and economic pressures, migrants in Turkey are particularly vulnerable to human trafficking.

-Our technical cooperation activities build capacities of both Turkish government and civil society institutions to better address the challenges posed by human trafficking.
-This includes training non-governmental organizations and government officials - such as police, judges and public prosecutors - as well as technical support in the development of counter-trafficking legislation, policies and procedures, and infrastructural upgrades.
+Technical Cooperation: Training Turkish government and civil society institutions to better address the challenges posed by human trafficking, such as police, judges and public prosecutors as well as technical support in the development of counter-trafficking legislation, policies and procedures and infrastructural upgrades.

 In addition, we have provided trainings for judges and prosecutors and provided financial and technical support to three specialized shelters for VoTs.